alexkalisz/survey-results-analyser/README.md

 ## Credits and References

 ### API Creation, Encryption Key, and Google Cloud Integration:
-This project utilizes concepts and techniques from the Code Institute: "Love Sandwiches" project.
+This project uses concepts and techniques from the Code Institute: "Love Sandwiches" project.

-### README File Guidance:
-Inspiration for this README file was drawn from the README.md of the [Top Trumps project by bmays9](https://github.com/bmays9/top-trumps).

-### Special Thanks:
+### References
-A special thank you to my mentor, [Mentor's Name], for their invaluable support and guidance throughout this project.
+Some codes were researched in Stack Overflow, Particular code of the welcome message and feature recommendation data calculation was requested from ChatGPT, open AI.